josecelano/mandelbrot-orbit/README.md

 ### TODO

-* Although calculations are done with arbitrary precision library the `matplotlib` package uses a float type for data source so we cannot plot point with greater precision than float precision.
+* Although calculations are done with an arbitrary precision library, we use `matplotlib` to generate the graph and that package uses a float type for data source so we cannot plot a point with greater precision than the language float precision.